ChainDynamik/osean-frontend/README.md

 Our Front end is designed to support 2 ERC721 collections with collection switcher and a mint interface for both of them.

 ### DAO
-OSEAN DAO is apart of 2 contracts DAO contract based on Thirdweb vote and ERC721 Governance token based on Thirdweb's DropERC71.
+OSEAN DAO is apart of 2 contracts, DAO contract based on Thirdweb vote and ERC721 Governance token based on Thirdweb's DropERC71.
 Vote contract has been altered to support swap interfaces for $OSEAN, $BNB and $USDT, so through voting DAO can swap our Treasury balance!

 **What our DAO members can do:**